-Figure 8: An example program in Mu's safe language.

-variable declarations.
+Figure 8 shows a small example program in the safe language Mu.
+Just like in C, programs are sequences of function, type and global variable declarations.
 Variable definitions put the type after the name, separated by a ':'.
 They may also specify a register that the variable occupies, separated by a '/'.
 Variables not in a register will be placed in memory.